Moraceae: Description

-Overall
+Vegetative characteristics

-The family varies from colossal trees like the Indian Banyan (Ficus benghalensis) which can cover 2 ha of ground, to Dorstenia barnimiana which is a small stemless, bulbous succulent 2–5 cm in diameter that produces a single peltate leaf on a 4–15 cm petiole.
-These two species have an approximately one billion fold difference in mass.
+The family varies from large trees like the Indian Banyan (Ficus benghalensis) which can cover 2 ha of ground, to Dorstenia barnimiana which is a small stemless, bulbous succulent 2–5 cm in diameter that produces a single peltate leaf on a 4–15 cm petiole.
+These two species have an approximately one billionfold difference in mass.

-Flowers
+The leaves are much like the flowers when analyzing diversity.
+Usually the leaves are alternate (spiral or distichous), but rarely they can be opposite.
+The leaves can be singly attached to the stem or alternating, they may be lobed or unlobed, and can be evergreen or deciduous depending on the species in question.
+The mulberries can have numerous leaf shapes on the same tree; leaves can be both lobed and unlobed and appear very different, but coexist on the same plant; the most heavily lobed leaves are on vigorous young stems.

+Generative characteristics

 The individual flowers are often small, with single whorled or absent perianth.
 Most flowers have either petals or sepals, but not both, known as monochlamydeae, and have pistils and stamens in different flowers, known as diclinous.
 Except for Brosimum gaudichaudii and Castilla elastica, the perianth in all species of the Moraceae contain sepals.
 If the flower has an inflexed stamen, then pollen is released and distributed by wind dispersal; however, if the stamen is straight, then insect pollination is most likely to occur.
 Insect pollination occurs in Antiaropsis, Artocarpus, Castilla, Dorstenia, Ficus, and Mesogyne.

-Leaves

-The leaves are much like the flowers when analyzing diversity.
-The leaves can be singly attached to the stem or alternating, they may be lobed or unlobed, and can be evergreen or deciduous depending on the species in question.
-The red mulberry can host numerous leaf types on the same tree.
-Leaves can be both lobed and unlobed and appear very different, but coexist on the same plant.

-Fruits and seeds

-Plant species in the Moraceae are best known for their fruits.
-Overall, most species produced a fleshy fruit containing seeds.
-Examples include the breadfruit from Artocarpus altilis, the mulberry from Morus rubra, the fig from Ficus carica, and the jackfruit from Artocarpus heterophyllus.
+Plant species in the Moraceae are best known for their fruit.
+Overall, most species produce a fleshy fruit containing seeds.
+Examples include the breadfruit from Artocarpus altilis, the mulberry from Morus species, the fig from Ficus carica, and the jackfruit from Artocarpus heterophyllus.